 Warren Wheaton house History – Currently the office of Bauer Dentistry and Orthodontics

-Did you know the building that Bauer Dentistry and Orthodontics has a rich local history dating directly back to Warren Wheaton, our town’s founder?!?
+Did you know the building that Bauer Dentistry and Orthodontics is in has a rich local history dating directly back to Warren Wheaton, our town’s founder?!?
 Check out some cool history about Warren Wheaton and our location.

 Warren Wheaton house trivia… Which is NOT true?